tu-delft-library/MSc-Handling-Personal-Data/book/strategies_to_minimise_risks_to_participants/strategies_to_minimise_risks_to_participants.md

 The general structure of an ICF is as follows:

 - **Intro**: explains who you are & research partners in the study.
-- **The Topic**: explains what are you studying & what you  want to find out.
+- **The Topic**: explains what you are studying & what you want to find out.
-- **The Protocol**: explains what are you asking people to do and potential risks involved.
+- **The Protocol**: explains what you are asking people to do and potential risks involved.
 - **The Data**: to be collected.
 - **Participants’ Rights**: explains that participants can exit the study at any time with no negative consequences.
 - **Researcher's Contact Information**: gives participants a way to contact you if they have concerns or complaints.
-- **The last line** asks for the participant's signature (can include the date).
+- **Participant's signature** the participant signs to indicate they have read and understand the ICF (can include the date).

 Visit [this](https://www.tudelft.nl/over-tu-delft/strategie/integriteitsbeleid/human-research-ethics/informed-consent-templates-and-guide) link to see the Human Research Ethics Committee's templates and guidance.